seraphile/CMT/docs/elections.md

 Enid had slightly fewer batting stars, slightly more defense stars, and substantially more baserunning stars.
 Strategically, Enid was better for their team.

-Also York was dead when he was plundered, so he got the Returned mod, which could return him to the Hall of Flames at the end of any season.
+Also York was dead when he was plundered, so he got the Returned mod, which could have returned him to the Hall of Flames at the end of any season.

 #### Chorby Short and Nagomi Mcdaniels, season 15

-Plundering these [REDACTED] players didn't work, but it did give them the Unstable mod, which makes it much more likely that they won't survive the [REDACTED] plot arc.
+Plundering these [REDACTED] players didn't work, but it did give them the Unstable mod, which made it much more likely that they won't survive the [REDACTED] plot arc.

 #### Sutton Picklestein, season 13